Categories that fall under basic needs (i.e, housing, food, finance, safety, mental health, security and accessibility)

 Committee Chair

-Basic Needs Operations Manager
+Basic and Essential Needs Operations Manager

-Associate Basic Needs Manager
+Associate Basic and Essential Needs Manager

 Committee Operations Coordinator